Eric Nicol: Early life

 Nicol was born on December 28, 1919, in Kingston, Ontario.
 In 1921 his family relocated to British Columbia.
 Nicol attended Lord Byng Secondary School and the University of British Columbia, where he studied French.
+At UBC, Nicol met future journalist and author Pierre Berton, then editor of the popular student paper The Ubyssey, who encouraged Nicol to write a humour column in the paper.
+The shy Nicol submitted his columns under the pseudonym Jabez.
 In 1941, he received a Bachelor of Arts degree from the university.

 Following military service in the Second World War, Nicol returned to the University of British Columbia and earned a Master of Arts degree.
 He then studied at the Sorbonne in France, and lived in London, England for a few years writing comedy for the BBC.

 In 1951 he returned to Vancouver, where for several decades he served as a regular columnist for city's newspaper The Province.
 He also wrote numerous radio comedy plays for CBC Radio.

 Nicol lived in Vancouver until his death on February 2, 2011.
 He was married to writer Mary Razzell, and had three children with his first wife, Myrl Nicol.